DevAvocado/PUproject/README.md

+### `npm install`
+to install node modules

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### Open Cypress tests
+### End to end automated tests

-run Cypress.
+I decided to implement the page object design pattern for the sake of automated tests

 - Tests can be run in Chrome, Edge and Electron browsers.

 ### `npx cypress open`